envato/event_sourcery/README.md

     effects in the world.
 ```

-A typical Event Sourcery application will have multiple projectors and reactors running as background processes.
+A typical EventSourcery application will have multiple projectors and reactors running as background processes.

 #### Event Stream Processors